majirajib4747/Project4_Team2/README.md

 The MRI dataset of patients diagnosed with Alzheimer's can be found [here.](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset)

-The data was prepared in two different ways: <br>
-1. Alzheimer Detection: Predict whether the patient has Alzheimer's disease or not (non vs all other categories). <br>
-2. Alzheimer Classifier: Define what stage the patient is in the Alzheimer category.

-The models that are going to be tested:
-* PCA for Alzheimer Detection
-* LDA for Alzheimer Detection
-* SVM for Alzheimer Detection and Alzheimer Classifier
-* CNN for Alzheimer Detection(VGG16) and Alzheimer Classifierb (EfficientNetB0)

 Testing and Analysis:
 * Images were resized to 256 x 256.
 * Preprocessing and loading of images was done for each category.